twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap17%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 227 This is an old saying, O Atula, this is not only of to-day: 'They blame him who sits silent, they blame him who speaks much, they also blame him who says little; there is no one on earth who is not blamed.'

+   * - Cited from DLMBS [8]_
+     - | **DhP 227**
+       | O Atula, this is an old thing; it is not just today.
+       | They blame one who is sitting silently; they blame one who is speaking a lot.
+       | They blame also the one who is speaking moderately.
+There is nobody blameless in the world.
+[DLMBSFn-V227]_

 .. _Dhp228:

 .. list-table:: Dhammapada Dhp.
 228